 Experienced soapmakers became experienced soapmakers because they knew they needed to keep learning.
 To this day, I still learn new things about soapmaking, even though I’ve spent over a decade making my own handmade soap.
 If you ever become stagnant in learning, you will become stagnant in growth, too.
 This doesn’t just apply to soapmaking, but to business as well.

 The old adage that you need to spend money to make money is just as true now as it has ever been.
-When you first start out, focus on your strengths and either invest in yourself to strengthen your weaknesses or put your money where it matters and outsource your weaknesses.
+When you first start out, focus on your strengths.
+And put your money where it matters: invest in educating yourself to strengthen your weaknesses and outsource to tasks you are crap at or hate doing.

 I always advise business owners to find accountability and support, whether that’s through a business coach (and not just because I am one – I have one, too!) or through mastermind groups, trade organizations, or local support groups.
 Doing so will help you continue to invest in yourself and your business, whether it’s mentally, physically, or financially.

 Side note: Tread lightly when building your support system.
-Some soapmakers I’ve worked with have had the issue of too many cooks in the kitchen and drinking the same Kool-Aid, which makes it difficult to focus on your business, plan for your own version of success, and stand out from the crowd.
-Set a budget and limit on how many cooks are going to be in your kitchen – whether they are paid or free resources: don’t take every course under the sun that seems like it will help you and don’t join every Facebook group you find.
+Many students I’ve helped start a soap company have the issue of too many cooks in the kitchen, all drinking the same Kool-Aid.
+And that makes it difficult to focus on your business, plan for your own version of success, and stand out from the crowd.
+When starting a soap business, set a budget and set limits for paid *and* free resources.
+Don’t take every course under the sun that seems like it will help you.
+And don’t join every Facebook group you find.

 9. You need to build your soap business for tomorrow.